- Taking in a lake view over a traditional pub lunch

 - Meals: Breakfast

-Today we leave behind the beautiful town of Keswick and head south to our next base in the equally delightful Ambleside.
+Today you leave behind the beautiful town of Keswick and head south to your next base in the equally delightful Ambleside.

 Continuing on through St John’s in the Vale you’ll ride down the western side of Thirlmere Reservoir, before joining the cycle path alongside the A591, for a short climb up and over Dunmail Raise.
 You’ll then rejoin the carriageway and head into the next valley and the gorgeous village of Grasmere.